phawdk/studydrive-download/README.md

 # StudydriveDownload Extension

 Allows you to download PDF files from Studydrive for free.
+It also blocks their Ads.
 (The download button is in the extension Popup)

 #### Status:
 🟢 Working as of 8 August, 2025